sajal/sajalblog/content/post/go-android-binary.md

 Now need to wait for `android/368` or `android/amd64` support in gomobile so I can play with it in the emulator instead of real device...

 PS: I know what I am doing is probably an anti-pattern, but this is not a normal end user app.
 It would run on devices dedicated to this and I will sign and validate downloads.

+PSS: I figured this out by mucking around with gomobile using the `-x` option.